mogtofu33/lite/README.md

     **Opentip** library.
     Create a folder opentip in your /libraries folder.
     From https://github.com/enyo/opentip/archive/v2.4.6.tar.gz, download
-    **opentip-jquery.min.js** and place it in /libraries/opentip/downloads, so your file can be accessed from
+    **opentip-jquery.min.js** and place it in /libraries/opentip, so your file can be accessed from
     _/libraries/opentip/downloads/opentip-jquery.min.js_
+    _Note_: you can remove all files from archive excepting downloads/opentip-jquery.min.js

 Post intallation